 7:00 PM - Eat a big dinner at the Bit N' Spur or the Spotted Dog.
-After dinner, stop by the Bumbleberry Ice Cream Shop & Bakery to sample their delicious hand-dipped ice cream treats.
+After dinner, grab ice cream at the Springdale Candy Company and sample their homemade dark chocolate sea-salt caramels.

-9:00 PM - Go back into the park to do some star-gazing along the Pa'rus trail.
+9:00 PM - Go back into the park to go star-gazing along the Pa'rus trail.